-After wigging out and destroying a £500,000 computer, EDDIE SHOESTRING, a scruffy computer expert (and, it's hinted, a former asylum inmate) lands a job at a Bristol radio station as a phone-in host, a sort of "private ear", who solves callers' problems.
-It doesn't sound like much but Shoestring is generally regarded as one of the best, and one of the most popular, British private eye shows of all time.
+After wigging out and destroying a £500,000 computer, EDDIE SHOESTRING, a scruffy computer expert (and, it’s hinted, a former asylum inmate) lands a job at a Bristol radio station as a phone-in host, a sort of “private ear”, who solves callers’ problems.
+It doesn’t sound like much, but Shoestring is generally regarded as one of the best, and one of the most popular, British private eye shows of all time.
 And having seen a few episoes, I have to admit, it’s a lot of fun, with a sort of Rockfordish quirkiness to the proceedings.

 Emotionally unstable, described by his creator as “twitching, maniac and irreverent”, Eddie somehow manages to solve the callers’ problems, everything from missing persons to the most mundane matters.

-Eddie's MO was strictly low-key.
-A few Columbo-style by-the-ways, a little informal chat "round the pub," and an impression he was barely paying attention, more intent on doddling caricatures of whomever he was speaking with in his notebook.
+Eddie’s MO was strictly low-key.
+A few Columbo-style by-the-ways, a little informal chat or two “round the pub,” and an impression he was barely paying attention, more intent on doodling caricatures of whomever he was speaking with in his notebook.
 Yet somehow his tossed-off casualness got results.

-- There were also two spin-off books: Shoestring (1979) and Shoestring's Finest (1980).
+- There were also two spin-off books: Shoestring (1979) and Shoestring’s Finest (1980).
 Both were by Paul Ableman (1927-2006), and both were initially released in hardcove.
-The first serves as a sort of "origin story" and adapts the pilot episode and "Stamp Duty.".
+The first serves as a sort of “origin story” and adapts the pilot episode and “Stamp Duty.”.
 The second is an original story.
-They're both very enjoyable, and the first book is so well done that if you didn't know otherwise, you might imagine that it was the inspiration for the TV series! by ther way, Paul Ableman was an avant garde novelist and respected screenwriter who wrote novelisations for the BBC in order to supplement his more personal stuff.
-Unfortunately, he became better known by the public for these works, rather than his original novels."
+They’re both very enjoyable, and the first book is so well done that if you didn’t know otherwise, you might imagine that it was the inspiration for the TV series!
+By the way, Paul Ableman was an avant garde novelist and respected screenwriter who wrote novelisations for the BBC in order to supplement his more personal stuff.
+Unfortunately, he became better known by the public for these works, rather than his original novels.”

 21 60 minure episodes